rustunit/rustunit.github.io/content/blog/2024/11-15-bevy-channel-trigger/index.md

 This is where channels like [crossbeam](https://github.com/crossbeam-rs/crossbeam), [async-channel](https://docs.rs/async-channel/latest/async_channel/) or [flume](https://github.com/zesterer/flume) come in handy to communicate back into our Bevy game logic.

-Lets look at an example.
+Lets look at a very simple example.

 # Show me an example

+The this example we show how to define an Event type `MyEvent` (line **2**) that we want to send as a reaction to a foreign function calling us (via callbacks or whatever the mechanism).

 ```rust,linenos
 #[derive(Event)]